section-engineering-education/engineering-education/content/articles/how-to-integrate-django-tailwind-styling-in-an-application/index.md

 status: publish
 published: true
 url: /how-to-integrate-django-tailwind-styling-in-an-application/
-title: How To Integrate Django-Tailwind Styling in an Application
+title: How to Integrate Django-Tailwind Styling in an Application
 description: This tutorial will discuss a better way to style Django applications using a framework called django-tailwind.
 author: umoh-mercy
 date: 2022-02-04T00:00:00-10:30